huggingface/optimum-intel/examples/openvino/stable-diffusion/README.md

 >**Note**: The example requires `torch~=1.13` and does not work with PyTorch 2.0.

 ## Running pre-optimized model
+* You can also run the [notebook](../../../notebooks/openvino/stable_diffusion_optimization.ipynb) to compare FP32 pipeline with the optimized versions.
 * General-purpose image generation model:
 ```python
 from optimum.intel.openvino import OVStableDiffusionPipeline